Munkholmen: Fort and prison

 Construction of a fort on the island began in 1658 following the Swedish siege of Trondheim during the Dano-Swedish War in 1658-1660.
 When it was completed in 1661, the fort was also used as a state prison for society's rejects.
 Count Peder Griffenfeld, Munkholmen's most famous prisoner, was transferred from the fortress of Copenhagen in 1671.
 Griffenfeld was kept at Munkholmen for 18 years, after which he was released, having contracted a terminal illness.
 From 1700 to 1704, the commander of the fort was Major Curt Christoph von Koppelow.
 The fort remained in operation until 1893.
+In 1790, the Swedish naval officer Lars Benzelstierna was imprisoned on Munkholmen for his plan to use a fireship to burn the Russian fleet anchored at Copenhagen during the Russo-Swedish War of 1788–1790.

 German occupation

 Nazi Germany invaded and occupied Norway in 1940.
 After capturing Trondheim early on in the Norwegian Campaign, the Germans quickly established a submarine base, exploiting the natural protection provided by the fjord.
 At this time, Munkholmen was fitted with anti-aircraft weaponry.
-A large portion of the fort was retrofitted to hold ammunition, and the flooring planks were nailed in with wooden nails to prevent explosions caused by soldiers' boots striking metal nails.
+A large portion of the fort was retrofitted to hold ammunition, and the flooring planks were nailed in with wooden nails to prevent explosions caused by soldiers' hobnail boots striking metal nails.
 The German occupying forces remained in Norway until the end of the war in Europe in May 1945.
 Remnants of the installation still exist in the upper levels of the fort.